ballerina-platform/ballerina-dev-website/v1-1/learn/tools-ides/vscode-plugin/language-intelligence.md

 ## What's next?

- - For information on the next capability of the VS Code Ballerina plugin, see [Run and Debug](/v1-1/learn/tools-ides/vscode-plugin/run-and-debug).
+ - For information on the next capability of the VS Code Ballerina extension, see [Run and Debug](/v1-1/learn/vscode-plugin/run-and-debug).
- - For information on the VS Code Ballerina plugin, see [The Visual Studio Code Ballerina Plugin](/v1-1/learn/tools-ides/vscode-plugin).
+ - For information on the VS Code Ballerina extension, see [The Visual Studio Code Ballerina Extension](/v1-1/learn/vscode-plugin).